FridaySalami/cookbook-chefstore/src/content/recipes/creamy-chicken-korma.md

 ## Why You'll Love This

-Smooth as a Southern sunset and full of spice like a backroad preacher’s sermon.
-This korma ain’t shoutin’—it’s **seducin’**.
-Mild enough for the kids, rich enough to feel fancy, and easy enough for a Tuesday.
+Smooth as silk, gentle on spice, and rich enough to feel like you’ve pulled out all the stops this is the korma that soothes without ever being boring.
+It’s got warmth without burn, sweetness without sugar rush, and just enough depth to make you pause mid-bite.
+Great on a Tuesday.
+Showstoppin’ by Saturday.
+Always hits the spot.

 ## Ingredients

 ### Protein & Dairy
-- 500g chicken breast, diced
+- 500g Chicken Breast, Diced
-- 100–150g plain yoghurt (room temp)
+- 100–150g Plain Yoghurt (Room Temperature)
-- 100ml double cream
+- 100ml Double Cream

 ### Base
-- 1 large onion, finely chopped
+- 1 Large Onion
-- 2 tbsp oil or ghee
+- 2 Tablespoons Oil or Ghee
-- 1 tsp garlic paste
+- 1 Teaspoon Garlic Paste
-- 1 tsp ginger paste
+- 1 Teaspoon Ginger Paste
-- 1 tbsp tomato purée
+- 1 Tablespoon Tomato Purée

-### Spices (ground)
+### Spices (Ground)
-- 1 tsp ground cumin
+- 1 Teaspoon Ground Cumin
-- 1 tsp ground coriander
+- 1 Teaspoon Ground Coriander
-- ½ tsp ground turmeric
+- ½ Teaspoon Ground Turmeric
-- ½ tsp garam masala
+- ½ Teaspoon Garam Masala
-- ½ tsp paprika or mild curry powder
+- ½ Teaspoon Paprika or Mild Curry Powder
-- Salt to taste
+- Salt, To Taste

-### Whole Spices (optional but boss-tier)
+### Whole Spices (Optional)
-- 1 small cinnamon stick
+- 1 Small Cinnamon Stick
-- 2 cardamom pods (lightly crushed)
+- 2 Cardamom Pods, Lightly Crushed
-- 1 clove
+- 1 Clove

 ### Sweet/Nut Layer
-- 2 tbsp ground almonds
+- 2 Tablespoons Ground Almonds
-- 1 tsp sugar (adjust to taste)
+- 1 Teaspoon Sugar
-- 25g creamed coconut (about ⅛ block), chopped
+- 25g Creamed Coconut (About ⅛ Block), Chopped

 ### Liquids
-- 1 x 400ml can coconut milk
+- 1 × 400ml Can Coconut Milk
-- Splash of hot water if too thick
+- Splash of Hot Water (If Needed)

-### Optional Flourish
+### Optional Finishing Touches
-- ¼ tsp rose water or kewra water
+- ¼ Teaspoon Rose Water or Kewra Water
-- Toasted almonds & chopped coriander to serve
+- Toasted Almonds and Chopped Coriander, To Serve

 ## Instructions

-1. In a deep pan, heat oil or ghee.
-Sauté the chopped onion until golden.
+1. **Start the base.**
+   Heat the oil or ghee in a deep pan.
+Add the onion and cook gently for 10–12 minutes until golden and soft.
+Stir often this is where the flavour builds.

+2. **Bring in the aromatics.**
-2. Add garlic and ginger paste.
-Fry for a minute, then stir in tomato purée and dry ground spices.
-Let it sizzle.
+   Add the garlic and ginger pastes.
+Stir for a minute until fragrant, then mix in the tomato purée and all the ground spices.
+Cook for another minute or two until everything smells warm and deep.

-3. Add whole spices and toast them gently until fragrant—they’ll stay in the dish till the end for full flavor.
-You can fish them out before serving.
+3. **Whole spices next.**
+   Drop in the cinnamon, cardamom, and clove if using.
+Let them toast lightly to release their oils.
+They stay in the pot, but if you want to fish them out before serving, that’s fine too.

+4. **Add the chicken.**
-4. Stir in the chicken.
-Cook until sealed on all sides.
+   Stir in the diced chicken and cook for 3–4 minutes until sealed on all sides.
+Don’t worry about cooking it through just yet it’ll finish in the sauce.

+5. **Build the sauce.**
-5. Pour in coconut milk, ground almonds, sugar, and creamed coconut.
-Stir well.
+   Pour in the coconut milk and stir in the ground almonds, sugar, and creamed coconut.
+Let it all come together into a creamy, lightly sweet base.
+Add a splash of water if it starts to get too thick.

+6. **Simmer gently.**
-6. Add a splash of hot water if needed.
-Cover and cook for 20 minutes on low heat, until chicken is tender and sauce is rich.
+   Cover the pan and cook on low heat for about 20 minutes, until the chicken is tender and the sauce has thickened to a rich, scoopable consistency.

-7. Now gently stir in the yoghurt and heat through, taking care not to boil.
+7. **Finish gently.**
+   Stir in the yoghurt slowly, a bit at a time, to keep it from splitting.
+Warm through, but don’t let it boil.

+8. **Add the cream and flourish.**
-8. Finish with the double cream and a dash of rose/kewra water if using.
+   Stir in the double cream and rose or kewra water, if using.
+It’s subtle but lifts the whole dish.
+Taste and adjust seasoning as needed.

+9. **Serve it up.**
-9. Remove whole spices if desired, and serve garnished with toasted almonds and chopped coriander.
+   Remove the whole spices if you'd like.
+Serve hot, garnished with toasted almonds and a scatter of fresh coriander.

 ## Tips

-- For deeper flavor, marinate the chicken in yoghurt and spices for 30 mins first.
+- Marinate the chicken in yoghurt and a little spice for 30 minutes beforehand for extra tenderness and flavour.
-- Go vegetarian by swappin’ the chicken with paneer or chickpeas.
+- Want it veggie?
+Paneer or chickpeas make an easy swap and hold the sauce beautifully.
-- Store leftovers—this curry sings even louder the next day.
+- This curry gets better the next day just reheat gently with a splash of water.

 ## Goes Great With

-- Basmati rice or warm naan
+- Steamed Basmati Rice or Warm Naan
-- Mango chutney
+- Sweet Mango Chutney
-- Cold yoghurt raita with cucumber
+- A Cool Cucumber Raita

+---

+> **Rich, mellow, and quietly indulgent this is a curry with calm in its bones and flavour in every fold.**